-All manuscripts should be prepared in accordance with the form and style as outlined in the Publication Manual of the American Psychological Association (APA, 7th edition).
-For an open access guide on the APA citation rules (7th edition), please refer to: https://columbiacollege-ca.libguides.com/apa
+All manuscripts should be prepared in accordance with the form and style outlined in the Publication Manual of the American Psychological Association (APA, 7th edition).
+For an open-access guide to APA 7th edition citation rules, see https://columbiacollege-ca.libguides.com/apa.

-Length of manuscript
+Length of Manuscript